.

 meek, meeker, meekest.adjectives

-showing patience and humility; gentle; easily imposed on; submissive; compliant (ancient.Moses was listed at the time way back then, as the meekest person on Earth:.Numbers 12:3)
+showing patience and humility; gentle in manner and mind; easily imposed on; submissive; compliant (ancient.Moses was listed at the time way back then, as the meekest person on Earth:.Numbers 12:3)

 meekly.adverb